ilscipio/scipio-erp/applications/solr/README.txt

 It allows only login to users having and SOLRADM_* permissions (as defined in ofbiz-component.xml).

+Like the basic plugin, it requires specifying connect logins in solrconfig.properties and confuring the file (you may need to create it):

+  applications/solr/security.json

 WARNING: 2018-05-17: The ScipioRuleBasedAuthorizationPlugin below only processes the scipioPermSolrRoles mappings at server load time or if manually re-triggered, due to code design limitations